-The tourism strategy for Castle region will be a Government of Alberta policy document that identifies actions the government can take to help support the continued development of the Castle region as a successful and sustainable tourism destination, becoming a significant contributor to a more diversified economy.
+The tourism strategy for the Castle region identifies actions the Government of Alberta will undertake, in collaboration with local stakeholders and Indigenous peoples, to help support the continued development of the Castle region as a successful and sustainable tourism destination, becoming a significant contributor to a more diversified economy.

-The strategy being drafted is neither a business development plan nor a land-use plan.
+The strategy is neither a business development plan nor a land-use plan.
 It does not address the use of park lands, either.